Official Western Bass Club Tournament Rules

 - The Tournament Director will make a final decision on any protest before the awards ceremony.

-- Points awarded toward Angler of the Year as distributed as follows:
+- Points awarded toward Angler of the Year will be distributed as follows:

 - 1st Place: 101 points.